Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.
+- Allowing 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.

-- The Warriors are the 15th-ranked team in the NBA, allowing 25.7 assists per game.
+- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per contest.

 - Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.